wildcardcorp/castle.documentation/working-with-content/introduction/setting-your-preferences.rst

 ========================
 Setting Your Preferences
 ========================
+..image:: userprefs.png

 .. include:: ../../_robot.rst

-After logging in to a Plone web site, you can change your personal preferences for information about your identity and choice of web site settings.
+After logging in to a Castle web site, you can change your personal preferences for information about your identity and choice of web site settings.

-After logging in, your full name will show on the :term:`toolbar`.
+After logging in, your full name will show in the upper right corner of the page.

 Click on your name to open the sub-menu, then click on the *Preferences* link to go to your personal area:

 .. code:: robotframework